MoxPy/openprogramschedule/README.md

 - `DELETE /schedules/delete-by-id?id={id}`: Delete a schedule by its ID
 - `DELETE /schedules/delete-all`: Delete all schedules

+### Models

+Program

+The Program model represents a television or radio program.
+The attributes of the Program model include:

+    Id (uint, optional): The unique identifier for the program.
+    Name (string): The name of the program.
+    Description (string): A brief description of the program.
+    Host (string): The host of the program.
+    Category (string): The category to which the program belongs.
+    InProduction (bool, optional): A flag indicating whether the program is currently in production.

+Schedule

+The Schedule model represents the airing schedule for a program.
+The attributes of the Schedule model include:

+    Id (uint, optional): The unique identifier for the schedule.
+    ProgramId (uint): The identifier of the associated program.
+    Description (string): A brief description of the schedule.
+    Day (string): The day of the week when the program airs.
+    Date (string): The date and time when the program airs, formatted as YYYY-MM-DDTHH:MM:SSZ.

+### Examples

+*Program API*

+Add a Program
+Endpoint: POST /programs/add

+Request Body:

+    {
+        "name": "Science Hour",
+        "description": "A weekly show that explores scientific discoveries.", "host": "Dr. John Doe",
+        "category": "Education",
+        "in_production": true
+    }

+Update a Program
+Endpoint: PUT /programs/update?id=1

+Request Body:

+    {
+        "name": "Advanced Science Hour",
+        "description": "A detailed exploration of scientific discoveries and their implications.", "host": "Dr. John Doe",
+        "category": "Education",
+        "in_production": true
+    }

+*Schedule API*

+Add a Schedule
+Endpoint: POST /schedules/add

+Request Body:

+    {
+        "program_id": 1,
+        "description": "First episode of the new season", "day": "Monday",
+        "date": "2024-12-06T12:00:00Z"
+    }

+Update a Schedule
+Endpoint: PUT /schedules/update?id=1

+Request Body:

+    {
+        "program_id": 1,
+        "description": "Updated schedule for the first episode", "day": "Tuesday",
+        "date": "2024-12-07T14:00:00Z"
+    }

 ## Middleware

 The application includes an authentication middleware to protect endpoints.
 The middleware checks the Authorization header for a valid token.